cran-task-views/Hydrology/Hydrology.md

 -   `r pkg("FedData")`: Functions to Automate Downloading Geospatial Data Available from Several Federated Data Sources.

--   `r pkg("hydroscoper")`: R interface to the [Greek National Data Bank for Hydrological and Meteorological Information](http://www.hydroscope.gr/).
-It covers Hydroscope's data sources and provides functions to transliterate, translate and download them into tidy dataframes (tibbles).

 -    `r pkg("isoWater")`: R interface to the [Waterisotopes Database](http://waterisotopesDB.org).
 Provides functions to query and obtain stable H and O isotope data from water